DimEvil/VISdatapaper/paper.md

 ![Figure 4](images/image_4b.png)

-*Figure 4: Number of observations by order in the estuarine waters dataset (period 1992-2012); log scale*
+*Figure 4: Distribution of all estuarine waters occurrences by order (ordered by number of occurrences, logarithmic scale).*

 ## Geographic coverage